8 Tips for Putting a Customer on Hold and How to Avoid It

 6. Hire More People for Calls

 Now, how do you avoid putting people on hold?
 The top reason to put people on hold is that you have another call coming in.
 Hiring and training another person to take calls can solve this problem.
 Or you can work with a virtual assistant company that has plenty of people available to take your calls so that your customers are never on hold.
+Integrating a call-forwarding system can make sure that each call is answered in a reasonable amount of time by backup staff if your front-of-line staff is busy.

 7. Better Trained Staff